Libya Sufi shrines attacked 'by Islamist hardliners'

 "They seem to be overseeing the process, rather than preventing it...
 There are some bystanders who seem to approve".

-He said the Salafists were also handing out pamphlets issued by a Saudi Arabian mufti from the hardline Wahhabi school of Islam.'A crime'
+He said the Salafists were also handing out pamphlets issued by a Saudi Arabian mufti from the hardline Wahhabi school of Islam.

 The destruction in Zlitan follows two days of clashes between rival local tribes which left at least three people dead.